Art - Photography

 - Students will investigate a series of techniques and skills in Technical studies and then develop work into a project into a project theme.
 It is not essential that students have their own digital camera, but it will help.
 As with any of the other art options students will need to demonstrate the process of how to develop and explore their ideas

 - Externally set project culminating in 10-hour exam to produce their final piece

 All projects are marked on four assessment objectives each are worth 25% of the project mark.

 - Developing ideas

 Students considering this option will be required to attend a taster session before handing in their option form.

 - Photographic digital and practical skills including darkroom and wet photography techniques will be developed throughout Year 10 and Year 11 and creatively presented in a sketchbook.

 - Homework – students are expected to take photographs in their own time and undertake artist research

-- In April of Year 11, students complete a 10 hour test in exam conditions in the classroom.
+- In Year 11, students complete a 10-hour test in exam conditions in the classroom.
 Students use the preparation materials they have developed since January

 Typical career paths include: fashion photographer, special effects artist, news/editorial/fashion photographer, film director, and advertising designer.